aghagol/posenet-reloc/README.md

 To produce training labels (pose) from stereo vision, we use the keyboint-based [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).

-Note: ORB-SLAM usually performs well in the absence of appearance changes.
+Note: ORB-SLAM performs well in the absence of appearance changes.
 This allows us to extract accurate pose information from a single run.
 Meanwhile, training data for PoseNet can be a combination of multiple runs, each using ORB-SLAM to extract pose in a common coordinate system.

 Note: Structure From Motion can be used to extract pose from monocular vision if stereo is not available.